accesimpot/graphql-lookahead/README.md

 - ⚡️ Performant - Avoid querying nested database relationships if they are not requested.
 - 🎯 Accurate - Check for the `field` or `type`  name.
 Check for a specific hierarchy of fields.
 - 🧘 Flexible - Works with any ORM, query builder, GraphQL servers.
-- 💪 Reliable - Fully covered by both unit and integration tests.
+- 💪 Reliable - Fully covered by integration tests.
 - 🏀 Accessible - Clone this repository and try it out locally using the playground.

 <br>